Clicky

 Chemistry:

-While traditional antibody conjugation takes advantage of lysine ϵ-amino , N-terminal α-amine groups or carboxylate groups due to its abundance in antibody, the conjugation procedure that utilize these groups often changes the overall pI of the antibody and leads to higher nonspecific binding.
-In addition, this random cross-linking within antibody often obscuring the binding sites and may produce partially active or inactive antibody conjugates that may not bind to the antigen.
+While traditional antibody conjugation takes advantage of lysine ϵ-amino , N-terminal α-amine groups or carboxylate groups due to its abundance in antibody, the conjugation procedure that utilize these groups often changes the overall pH of the antibody and leads to higher nonspecific binding.
+In addition, this random cross-linking within the antibody often obscuring the binding sites may produce partially active or inactive antibody conjugates that may not bind to the antigen.
 Bio-Synthesis offers site-specific antibody conjugation services based on the unique conjugation strategy developed at Bio-Synthesis.
 Drugs, toxins, oligo DNA, RNA, or peptide, small molecules can be conjugated to an antibody at a specific site away from the antigen binding site.
 Site-specific cross-linking results in high retention antigen binding activity within the ensuing conjugate.
 Single or few predictable sites labeling allow better manufacturing reproducibility specific binding (efficient and safe drugs).

 Available Methods: